Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 Raoul Ruiz

-Reading Kevin Hagopian in Film Notes: Time Rgained, discussing the Ruiz, it is clear one better assesses what the Pinter could have been through other attempts to bring the book to life in film.
+Reading Kevin Hagopian in Film Notes: Time Regained, discussing the Ruiz, it is clear one better assesses what the Pinter could have been through other attempts to bring the book to life in film.
 Simply: one needs to study the films made so far to re-assess the Pinter script.

-There is Akerman’s La Captive.
+Then there is Chantal Akerman’s La Captive.

 #

 The Pinter radio adaptation doesn’t represent what it would be as film.
-The narrative voice provided by Pinter himself gives much more orally delivered information that the film would do. for example would dates and Marcel’s age be included on screen?
-When you hear Pinter say, “Marcel aged 21″, you forget that this might not be in the film.
+The narrative voice provided by Pinter himself gives much more orally delivered information that the film would do.
+For example, would dates and Marcel’s age be included on screen?
+When you hear Pinter say, “Marcel aged 21”, you forget that this might not be in the film.

 Proust in the novel is perfect: in film almost impossible: through radio very acceptable.
 Proust filtered through another fiction {=meta-meta-fiction} – novel or film – is likely to be even more successful than radio renderings which attempt faithful renderings.
 That is purely and simply because there is no obligation to present “the case for Proust” in full through another novel.
 Characters can quote Proust, discuss Proust, claim Proust effects (or effected) their lives, without the novelist – who may be a kind of Proust the narrator/Marcel the narrator if he wishes – claiming to be adapting or ‘doing’ Proust.
 Is this not what the attempts at film have tried to do?
 Well, not quite.
 Pinter’s screenplay and the BBC 6 -parter tried the whole, in different ways, others have tried parts.

 I argue the imagined Pinter film would be almost exclusively for a restricted niche audience defined by those already mentioned categories of people (readers of the book and those who know what it was about but who either hadn’t finished it or had given up), rather than by people who didn’t have any pre-knowledge of the story.
 This is not to say that un-Proustian ignoramuses would get nothing out of the film of Pinter’s script (or from the more recent Proust films), but it would almost certainly be too little about Proust’s book.
-Certainly the non-Pinter BBC radio series worked well, in part because it was an almost oral-aural ‘transciption’ made possible by its length.
+Certainly the non-Pinter BBC radio series worked well, in part because it was an almost oral-aural ‘transcription’ made possible by its length.

 I love radio, and I think Proust would see the point of an aural meta-filter through which we the listeners have to re-construct his characters and absorb the ideas.
 In my view, the complexity – both of structure and ideas – comes over better in the listening than in reading.
 This may be about how the brain retains and organises.
 All we need is a 36 hour word-for-word radio version to prove the point.